 Enter the SafetyMirror Program - Select International's proactive suite of personal safety tools.
 The suite is built around the SafetyMirror test, a proven 30-minute evaluation aimed at assessing an individual's likelihood of being involved in a safety incident.
 The research model is based on Select International’s 4-factor model of safety, which is demonstrated to not only predict the likelihood of being involved in a safety incident, but also whether it will be a minor incident (first aid/bandage) or a serious incident.

 How accurately does it predict?
 The research studies showed that individuals scoring in the "At Risk" category were 35 times more likely to suffer a lost-time recordable injury than those scoring in the "Safe" category.

 Hiring Safer Employees and Leaders

 Most comprehensive safety management systems state that there should be an effective pre-employment screening tool in place to measure a job candidate's safety orientation (the likelihood they may injure themselves or others on the job).
-Unfortunately, there have been few assessments tools available that can accurately and reliably provide this critical data point.
+Unfortunately, there have been few assessment tools available that can accurately and reliably provide this critical data point.
 Additionally, HR sets up and manages the hiring process - not HSE.
 So measuring safety orientation is typically not a priority.

 Select International tests millions of applicants each year, with many of these asessments measuring safety orientation.
 Our clients use this specific competency as part of their overall criteria for new hires.
 It's simple, and it's the responsible thing to do.
 Recently, the safety component of our assessments has taken on even more importance as organizations demand more rigorous screening of candidates' safety orientation.